Namond Brice: Season 4

 De'Londa takes Namond to visit his father during his suspension.
-Wee-Bey continues to take more interest in the street than Namond's school.
+Wee-Bey continues to take more interest in the street than in Namond's school.
 While he admires Namond's attitude, Wee-Bey cautions his son on the increasingly savage and two-faced nature of the drug trade as symbolized by Marlo Stanfield's organization.

 Namond and De'Londa suffer a major change in circumstance when Brianna cuts them off.
 De'Londa is outraged but powerless to argue.
 Brianna tells Namond that she wanted them both to be there so that De’Londa could not lie to him about what happened.

 De'Londa sets Namond up to deal narcotics to support them.
 She still refuses to let him drop out of school.
 She insists she will convince Bodie to give him a package.
 Namond asks about what Brianna meant about them already having enough money and De'Londa tells him that Brianna was lying.
 She visits Bodie and convinces him to give Namond a package to work, threatening to tell Wee-Bey with the suggestion that he might arrange something unpleasant for Bodie if he refuses.

 When Namond returns to school, he is placed in a special class under Howard "Bunny" Colvin.
-He acts out to get out early to sell his package, but learns that in his new class there will be no further suspensions.
-He also cannot faze Colvin as Colvin is a former Western district police commander who has himself grown up in West Baltimore.
+He acts out to get out early to sell his package but learns that in his new class, there will be no further suspensions.
+He also cannot faze Colvin as Colvin is a former Western district police commander who has grown up in West Baltimore.
 Because of this, Colvin is not as scared as the academic types in the classroom, as he has dealt with many people much worse than Namond during his 30-year tenure with the Baltimore Police Department.

-Namond recruits Donut, Little Kenard and Byron to help him move a package, but despite his best efforts, he cannot convince Michael to get involved.
+Namond recruits Donut, Little Kenard, and Byron to help him move a package, but despite his best efforts, he cannot convince Michael to get involved.
 A rival crew forces Namond away from his preferred choice of territory.
 Another young dealer called Sherrod attacks him as he leaves Cutty's gym to warn him off.
 Cutty breaks up the fight, rescuing Namond from a beating.
 It does not impress his young dealers when his second choice of territory slows down trading.